Boundary Stream walks

 Rare plants such as neinei, yellow-flowered mistletoe and ngutu kākā/kākābeak may be seen.

 Time: 1 hr 30 min return

-Distance: 2 km
+Distance: 4.4 km return

-This popular track, suitable for children, wanders past castle-like limestone formations and into deep forest before emerging at the base of the stunning Shine Falls – the highest waterfall in Hawke’s Bay (58 m).
-Pack a picnic lunch and look for tuna (eels) living in the stream at the base of the falls.
+This popular track, suitable for children, wanders through farmland, past castle-like limestone formations and into mixed lowland forest before emerging at the base of the stunning Shine Falls – the highest waterfall in Hawke’s Bay at 58 m.